-- The Company is able to meet its payment obligations under normal and stressed operating environments without suffering any loss; - (ii) Additions/withdrawals from the Company's investment funds are managed efficiently; - (iii) Appropriate measures are in place to respond to liquidity risk.
+- (i) The Company is able to meet its payment obligations under normal and stressed operating environments without suffering any loss; - (ii) Additions/withdrawals from the Company's investment funds are managed efficiently; and - (iii) Appropriate measures are in place to respond to liquidity risk.

-As part of its liquidity management strategy, the Company has put in place processes capable of measuring and reporting on:
+As part of its liquidity management strategy, the Company has put in place a Group Liquidity Management Policy & Plan which outlines the processes capable of measuring and reporting on:

-- (i) Daily cash flows; - (ii) Minimum liquidity holdings; - (iii) The composition and market values of the Company's investment portfolios, including liquid holdings; and - (iv) The holding of liquid assets in the respective takaful funds.
+- (i) Daily cash flows;

+- (ii) Minimum liquidity holdings;

+- (iii) The composition and market values of the Company's investment portfolios, including liquid holdings;

+- (iv) The holding of liquid assets in the respective funds; and

+- (v) Liquidity risk position.